 Drake Law School has adopted the following learning outcomes.

-1. Analysis and Problem Solving – Students will identify relevant legal issues and understand, interpret, and apply statutes, case law, and, where applicable, policy.
+1. Knowledge, Analysis and Problem Solving – Students will acquire broad knowledge of substantive and procedural law.
+Students will identify relevant legal issues and understand, interpret, and apply statutes, case law, and, where applicable, policy.
 They will engage in critical thinking to predict outcomes and recommend appropriate action.

 2. Communication – Students will communicate ethically, effectively, and efficiently with individuals and groups.